KOVU

 Lisa Murtagh

-While there were a few abbreviated greetings between Cree and Kovu, Kovu was way more intent on exploring the mountainside.
-He had never been able to run in an area that large before and the trees and bushes were almost foreign to him.
-In fact, his attempts to navigate the mountainside made him look like a puppy tripping over his too-large feet as he tried to be everywhere at once.
-He even started digging a hole, something he was unable to do at his previous home because of the concrete floor of his kennel.
-Watching Kovu explore was like observing a kid at Christmas discovering that Santa left an entire room full of presents.
+Kovu was intent on exploring the mountainside of his new habitat.
+He had never been able to run in an area that large with so many trees and bushes.
+His attempts to navigate the habitat made him look like a puppy tripping over his feet as he tried to be everywhere at once.
+He started digging a hole, something he was unable to do at his previous home because of the concrete floor of his kennel.
+Watching Kovu explore was like observing a child at a new playground.

-While Kovu readily adjusted to his new surroundings, he was still extremely nervous around his caretakers.
+While Kovu readily adjusted to his new surroundings, he was still nervous around his caretakers.
 Cree became his security blanket.
 Wherever she was, Kovu was not far behind.
 Kovu would not even come down to eat when his caretakers put out food unless Cree came down and investigated the bowls first.
-To make sure Kovu was eating, caretakers would have to hide so he couldn’t see them observing him.
+Over time, Kovu became more confident.